zikula-modules/Content/README.md

 - Provides plugins for Scribite editors (CKEditor, Quill, Sommernote, TinyMCE).
 - Replaced old page layout types by a new concept for dynamic page layouts.
 - Publication of content types can be restricted using start and/or end dates.
+- Publication of content types can be restricted to specific user groups.
 - Content types are now collected based on Symfony container using service tags.
 - Content types are grouped into different categories.
 - The ModuleFunc content type has been renamed to Controller since it now supports not only modules, but all types of Symfony bundles.